Photo by Tod Marks

 Janet Elliot became the first female trainer inducted into the National Museum of Racing’s Hall of Fame in 2009.

 The daughter of a British Army officer who settled in Ireland, Elliot came to the United States after her plans fell through to accompany an Irish horse show to the 1968 Mexico City Olympics.
 Upon her arrival in the U.S., Elliot took a job with horsewoman Betty Bird.

 Elliot soon went to work for future Hall of Fame trainer Jonathan Sheppard, whom she stayed with as an assistant for 11 years before going out on her own in 1979.

 Through the 1980s, Elliot developed a reputation as an outstanding horsewoman and her skills were employed by many top owners.
 In 1991, Elliot succeeded Sheppard as the leading trainer of steeplechasers in the nation in purse money won, ending an 18-year reign by her former boss.
 She also led the nation in steeplechase victories that year.

 Elliot won the inaugural running of the Breeders’ Cup Steeplechase in 1986 with Census and again with Flat Top in 2002.
-Among Elliot’s other major steeplechase victories are five wins in the Iroquois, four in the Temple Gwathmey, and three in the American Grand National.
+Among Elliot’s other major steeplechase victories are five wins in the Iroquois, four in the Temple Gwathmey, three in the American Grand National and two in the New York Turf Writers Cup.
 In 1991, her entrants Declare Your Wish and Double Barrel finished in a dead heat for first in the Grand National.